The Philadelphia Girls Choir conducts auditions as space becomes available.

-Most girls start in our Motif training program for ages 6-8.
-In some cases, girls with previous musical training can go right into Etude, Cantata, or Concerto.
-Girls generally graduate from the choir at age 18.
+Most singers start in our Motif training program for ages 6-8.
+In some cases, singers with previous musical training can go right into Etude, Cantata, or Concerto.
+Singers generally graduate from the choir at age 18.

 Does my child need music and/or voice training to audition?

 Not at all!
-We welcome any girl to audition for us.
-Prior music experience is helpful, but all girls will have lessons on music theory and receive vocal training while in the choir.
+We welcome any child to audition for us.
+Prior music experience is helpful, but all singers will have lessons on music theory and receive vocal training while in the choir.

-What if my daughter or music student doesn’t think she’s good enough?
+What if my child or music student doesn’t think they are good enough?

-Some of our most successful girls in the Choir were initially reluctant to audition because they were afraid they weren’t good enough.
-If your daughter has a sincere interest, please encourage her to audition anyway.
+Some of our most successful singers in the Choir were initially reluctant to audition because they were afraid they weren’t good enough.
+If your child has a sincere interest, this might be a good fit.

-Does my daughter have to give up the school or church choir or her other activities?
+Does my child have to give up the school or church choir or other activities?

 Absolutely not!
-Girls are encouraged to stay actively involved in all of their other choirs, as well as other activities such as sports and clubs.
+Singers are encouraged to stay actively involved in all of their other choirs, as well as other activities such as sports and clubs.
 We try to be flexible with scheduling and attendance.
 That said, there is a commitment required for purposes of sound quality.
-If your daughter cannot make a large number of rehearsals, this may not be the right activity for her.
-We need to be able to work with the girls continuously.
+If your child cannot make a large number of rehearsals, this may not be the right activity.
+We need to be able to work with the singers continuously.